 3. Be prepared for every new channel

-While discoverability is easier for customers it can present challenges for implementation.
+While discoverability is easier for customers, it can present challenges for implementation.
 Each marketplace and social commerce channel has its own digital asset requirements.
-This becomes time-consuming as you must produce original content as you choose new channels.
+This becomes time-consuming as you must produce original content for new sales channels.
 However, with consolidated product information, you can easily expand into new marketplaces where you don’t already have a presence.

-A product management system or PIM enables you to create a single source of truth for your product content, so you don’t have to worry about meeting various requirements for new channels.
-You can have the product information you need in the proper format so you don’t avoid new channels where you have to revamp your product information.
-You also want to align with the new channel’s approach to selling.
+A Product Information Management (PIM) enables you to create a single source of truth for your product content, so you don’t have to worry about meeting various requirements for new channels.
+PIM enables you to standardize your product data, ensuring it’s in a format suitable for your new channels.
+In other words, PIM means you don’t have to waste endless hours re-formatting your product data to suit the requirements of new sales channels.

 4. Test and take action

 The only way to understand what works best for you is to test different channels.

 Since discoverability is all about building customers and sales, you only want to spend time and effort in the channels where you’re seeing the most success.
 The bottom line is that you won’t know where to set up shop until you test.

 Instead, you can only successfully test with the requisite product information.
 Understanding what each marketplace or channel requires ensures you create a meaningful presence to avoid missed opportunities.
 An agile product information database to store your digital assets is crucial before you cast your net.